Workshop paper

 Abstract

-Accelerometer-derived measures have been shown to be predictors for multiple health-related changes in older adults, including cognitive, mental, and physical health.
-However, previous studies focused on only analyzing a few health-related domains and comprehensive investigation covering physical, cognitive, and mental health are not fully studied.
-Herein, we collected accelerometer-derived measures for physical activity and sleep in free living settings along with self-reported, qualitative data of daily physical activities, and investigated their associations with health-related changes and events (car accidents and dementia severity) in physical, cognitive, and mental health after following up 1 year.
-We found that accelerometer-derived measures were associated with multiple health-related changes (P < 0.05): (i) lower moderate/vigorous physical activity with decline of cognitive score; (ii) lower vigorous physical activity with car accidents; (iii) lower moderate/vigorous physical activity with worsening dementia severity; and (iv) lower sleep efficiency with decline of cognitive score.
-On the other hand, lower metabolic equivalent (METs) calculated from qualitative data of daily physical activities were uniquely associated with worsening mental health and decline of cognitive score (P < 0.05), although there was no association with any accelerometer-derived measures we investigated.
-Our findings suggest that accelerometer-derived measures could be useful for predicting future cognitive decline and risk of car accidents.
-In addition, enabling to quantify METs from accelerometer data would be helpful for predicting changes in mental health.
+Accelerometer-derived cognitive, mental, and physical health measures are predictors of multiple health-related changes.
+However, previous studies analyzed only a few health-related domains, whereas comprehensive associations with physical, cognitive, and mental health have not been fully studied.
+Here we collected accelerometer-derived measures for physical activity and sleep in free-living settings along with self-reported qualitative data on daily physical activities and investigated their associations with health-related changes and events (car accidents and dementia severity) in physical, cognitive, and mental health after 1 year of follow-up.
+Accelerometer-derived measures were associated with multiple health-related changes (P<0.05): (i) lower moderate/vigorous physical activity with worsening cognitive scores; (ii) lower vigorous physical activity with car accidents; (iii) lower moderate/vigorous physical activity with worsening dementia severity; and (iv) lower sleep efficiency with worsening cognitive scores.
+In contrast, lower metabolic equivalents (METs) calculated from qualitative data of daily physical activities were uniquely associated with worsening mental health and cognitive scores (P<0.05), although there was no association with accelerometer-derived mental health measures.
+Our findings suggest that accelerometer-derived measures could be useful for predicting future cognitive decline and the risk of car accidents.
+Moreover, enabling the quantification of METs from accelerometer data would be helpful for predicting changes in mental health.